kmrakash/Portfolio/content/about/index.md

   - Node.js
 ---

-Hey , I'm Akash , a 3rd year student at Institute of Engineering and Management, Kolkata pursuing B. Tech in Computer Science.
+I'm Akash , Third year student at Institute of Engineering and Management, Kolkata pursuing B. Tech in Computer Science.

 I am currently exploring the areas of fullstack development specially in React and Nodejs.<br>
 I am also interested in Open Source development and competitive programming.<br>